ahmadyous60/CRM-Angular/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact the development team, connect with me on [LinkedIn](https://www.linkedin.com/in/ahmad-yousaf21), or create an issue in the repository.

 ---